 Humanities

 Explore what it means to be human – what we think, what we write, what we believe and what we say.
-Our humanities cover the broad spectrum of the human condition through philosophy and religion, literature and writing, politics and society, and mathematics and science.
+Our humanities cover the broad spectrum of the human condition through philosophy and religion, literature and writing, politics and society, and science and technology.
 I think, therefore I am!

 Available Classes